29 May aespa LEMONADE under review: The second album with G-Dragon power

 5:25 min read

-aespa will drop their second studio album LEMONADE on 29 May 2026-and they won’t be alone.
-G-Dragon takes the opener, Ty Dolla Sign and Becky G feature: this isn’t a comeback, it’s a statement aimed straight at the Western market.
+aespa drops their second studio album LEMONADE on 29 May 2026—and they’re not coming alone.
+G-Dragon headlines the opener, Ty Dolla Sign and Becky G feature on select tracks: this isn’t a comeback, it’s a statement aimed squarely at the Western market.

 29.05.2026